 The Avenue of Stars

-Cross over on the other side of the Harbor and take a walk and some stunning picture on the Avenue of Stars.
+Cross over to the other side of the Harbor, take a walk, and take some stunning pictures on the Avenue of Stars.

-Come after sunset for the best views, and listen to the Symphony of Lights taking place every evening.
+Come for the best views after sunset, and listen to the Symphony of Lights every evening.

 Address: Avenue of Stars